coderly/process/DEPLOY.md

 - Create a recurring task in Asana for Deploying to production

 ##Schedule for deploy
-Every day at 6 AM PST.
+Every Monday at 6 AM PST.
 Everyone who is able to be awake during this time is expected to be available.

 ##Deploy Checklist